tnebooks/11th-botany/content.en/living-world/bacteria/_index.md

 - In some forms a large colourless cell is found in the terminal or intercalary position called Heterocysts.
 They are involved in nitrogen fixation.
 - They reproduce only through vegetative methods and produce Akinetes (thick wall dormant cell formed from vegetative cell), Hormogonia (a portion of filament get detached and reproduce by cell division), fission and endospores.
 - The presence of mucilage around the thallus is characteristic feature of this group.
 Therefore, this group is also called Myxophyceae.
-- Sexual reproduction is absent\_..
+- Sexual reproduction is absent.
 - _Microcystis aeruginosa_, _Anabaena_
   _flos-aquae_ cause water blooms and release toxins and affect the aquatic organism.